any-docs/css/content/guides/box_alignment/in_block_abspos_tables/index.md

 }
 ```

-In table layout, you have access to the {{cssxref("vertical-align")}} property to align the contents of a cell inside that cell.
+In table layout, you have access to the `vertical-align` property to align the contents of a cell inside that cell.

 For many use cases, turning the block container into a flex item will give you the alignment capability that you are looking for.
 In the example below, a container with a single item inside has been turned into a flex container for the purpose of being able to use the alignment properties.